JustusFT/ultimate_tic_tac_toe/README.md

 cargo run --bin generate_tests
 ```

-Then when you run the tests it will run another simulation and compare it with the above saved simulation
+Then when you run the tests it will run another simulation and compare it with the saved simulation